RootRule/241-project-sidewalk/README.md

 ## 3. Graph

 This class represents a graph data structure.
-It allows for the creation of nodes. addition of edges, retrieval of nodes and their neighbors, and reporting of graph statistics.
+It allows for the creation of nodes, addition of edges, retrieval of nodes and their neighbors, and reporting of graph statistics.
 The graph is implemented using an adjacency-list style format, where each node maintains a list of its neighbors.
 This class has been completed for you.

 ## 4. GraphParser

-This class serves as a blueprint for creating specific graph parsers by defining the required methods for opening a file a parsing its contents into a graph representation.
-By extending this class and implementing the 'open()' and 'parse()' methods, you can create parsers for different file formats and customize the parsing logic according to their needs.
+This class serves as a blueprint for creating specific graph parsers by defining the required methods for opening a file a parsing its contents into a graph representation. **By extending this class and implementing the 'open()' and 'parse()' methods, you can create parsers for different file formats and customize the parsing logic according to their needs.**

 ## 5. Node